How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 My honest take after using all three extensively:

-All three models (GPT-5, Claude Opus 4.5, and Gemini 3) are remarkably capable.
+All three models (GPT-5, Claude Opus 4.6, and Gemini 2.5 Pro) are remarkably capable.
 Your choice depends on specific needs, budget, and preferences rather than one being universally "best."

 For most users, starting with GPT-5 (ChatGPT Plus at $20/month) provides the most versatile, well-supported experience with the broadest ecosystem.
-The 400K context window and reasoning capabilities make it worth the investment.
+The reasoning capabilities (especially with o3) make it worth the investment.

 For research or budget-conscious users, Gemini's current information access and generous free tier make it genuinely useful.
-The 2M token context is unmatched.
+The 1M token context matches Claude's, and the Google Search integration is unmatched.

 The real power comes from understanding each model's strengths and knowing when to reach for the right tool.
 I've developed intuition about this, and you will too.